Topstep Funded Account Rules Are Explained in Detail for Traders

 Rules matter most when they’re tested in real trading; these scenarios double as a mini Topstep funded account review of how the framework behaves in practice.
 Below are three scenarios that show exactly how Topstep’s funded account rules apply in practice, what happens when they’re broken, and how they protect disciplined traders.

 A trader with a $100K Express Funded Account begins the session cautiously but quickly takes two losing trades, putting them at –$1,600.
-Falling into a classic revenge-trading mindset, they increase their position size, hoping to recover the loss in one big trade.
+After the initial losing trades, the trader increases position size in an attempt to recover previous losses.

 A sudden market drop pushes losses to –$2,050.
 Since the Daily Loss Limit for this account is –$2,000, the system auto-liquidates all open positions at 3:09 PM CT.
 The trader is locked out for the rest of the session.
 Even though the account can be reactivated later, the violation wipes out hard-earned progress.